 Architectural Mechanism 1

-No ACK Messaging: This is the mechanism by which the bore pump controller and the dashboard will communicate with one another because of the limitations of the LoRaWAN network.
-This style of communication dictates that each side must operate without acknowledgement that any give message has been received.
-The system cannot expect a response from any message sent.
+No ACK Messaging: Uplink telemetry messages will be sent without expecting an acknowledgement from the Things Network.

+Downlink command messages do have the confirmed flag set so Things Network will keep sending them after each uplink until the pump controller acknowledges receipt.

+This was done because during development it was difficult to get a downlink command message received on the first attempt, except on site at the Orange Agricultural Institute.

 Architectural Mechanism 2

-Replace Downlink Messages: If the rules engine decides a command must be sent to the pump controller before the previously queued command has been sent, the new command will replace the previously queued command rather than being added to the queue and both messages sent.
+Replace Messages: If the rules engine decides a command must be sent to the pump controller before the previously queued command has been sent, the new command will replace the previously queued command rather than being added to the queue and both messages sent.
 This provides two benefits:

 It simplifies the business logic that must be encoded within the rules engine because the server side does not need to remember if it has already queued a pump command before sending another of the same type.

-2. It reduces the number of downlink messages.
+It reduces the number of downlink messages.
 For example, if the rules engine determined the pump should be switched on, and the user manually chooses to switch the pump off after that, only the pump off command will be sent to the pump controller.

+The pump controller will replace uplink messages if a message was scheduled to be sent, and another message is scheduled to be sent before the transmission window opens.
+In this case only the second message will be sent.

 Architectural Mechanism 3

-Timed Events: This is the mechanism by which the dashboard can track the bore pumps status.
-Because of the lack of acknowledgements, and limited time between messages, it is important that the dashboard system can expect a status message from the bore pump at timed intervals in order to track the status of the bore pump, and have some assurance that the pump is able to receive a message.
+Timed Events: Due to the nature of LoRaWAN the server-side application cannot request status updates or have real-time knowledge of the state of the pump controller.
+Having the pump controller send status updates at regular intervals allows the server-side application to keep relatively up-to date with the pump controller status..

 Architectural Mechanism 4